Sam-Andrews/child-diet-inequality/README.md

 If using Windows, please ensure you have [WSL 2 enabled](https://learn.microsoft.com/en-us/windows/wsl/install).

-Ensure your Shell is set to `bash`:
+Make sure your Shell is set to `bash`:
 ```
 chsh -s /bin/bash
 ```